christofmuc/KnobKraft-orm/adaptations/Adaptation Programming Guide.md

   * "bank" [int] - The number of the bank.
 Should be zero-based
   * "name" [str] - The friendly name of the bank
   * "size" [int] - The number of items in this bank.
-This allows for banks of differenct sizes for one synth
+This allows for banks of different sizes for one synth
   * "type" [str] - A text describing the type of data in this bank.
 Could be "Patch", "Tone", "Song", "Rhythm" or whatever else is stored in banks.
 Will be displayed in the metadata.
   * "isROM" [bool] - Use this to indicate for later bank management functionality that the bank can be read, but not written to